Coronavirus Disease 2019 (COVID-19)

 Diagnostic Criteria

 Case definitions are used mostly for surveillance purposes and change with the evolving epidemiologic situation.
-Current Ontario definitions include confirmed case (see below) and probable case definitions.
+Current Ontario documents (revised September 2023) include confirmed case (see below) and probable case definitions.

-1) A person with laboratory detection of ≥1 specific gene target by a validated laboratory-based nucleic acid amplification test (NAAT) (eg, real-time PCR or nucleic acid sequencing) performed at a community, hospital, or reference laboratory; or by a validated point-of-care NAAT that has been deemed acceptable by the Ontario Ministry of Health to provide a final result (ie, does not require confirmatory testing).
-Many jurisdictions consider a positive rapid antigen test result in a symptomatic patient as evidence of a confirmed case.
+1) A person with laboratory detection of ≥1 specific gene target by a validated laboratory-based nucleic acid amplification test (NAAT) (eg, real-time PCR or nucleic acid sequencing) or by a validated point-of-care NAAT that has been deemed acceptable by the Ontario Ministry of Health to provide a final result.

 2) A person with seroconversion in viral-specific antibody in serum or plasma within a 4-week interval demonstrated using a validated laboratory-based serologic assay for SARS-CoV-2.